microsoft/industry/healthcare/readme.md

 - [Azure Health Data Services](./solutions/healthcareApis/readme.md)

-Building on the secure foundation established in Healthcare Landing Zone an essential part of a healthcare cloud environment are the API's for Azure Health Data Services.
+Building on the secure foundation established in Healthcare Landing Zone an essential part of a healthcare cloud environment are the APIs for Azure Health Data Services.

 ### Healthcare Analytics